Green Roofs and Infrastructure

 Kingsland Wildflowers Green Roof atop Broadway Stages in Greenpoint, Brooklyn.
 Photo: NYC Bird Alliance.

-THANK GOVERNOR KATHY HOCHUL
+SHOW SUPPORT: THANK GOVERNOR HOCHUL

 The 2024 Green Roof Tax Abatement renewal will create urban habitat for wild birds, help New York City adapt to climate change, and equitably distribute green roofs across the five boroughs, especially Environmental Justice communities.